 The evening that I started coming down with the illness, we ate at The Stinking Rose, which features garlic-smothered garlic (garlic-smothered garlic is not actually on the menu).
 I hoped all that garlic would help kick out the illness quickly.
 Nope.
 It did not work that way.
 Later, I sent my travel partner to the store to buy cold medicine.
 He found Theraflu (is that even still a thing), which was soothing as heck!
 Being sick while away from home stinks.
 Being sick for 4 days of a 7 day trip is also a huge bummer.
 I recovered in time to fly home.

-And we watched The Shining remake.
+During the evenings, we watched The Shining remake.
 Yes, I went to the amazing city of San Francisco and watched tv.
 What’s even funnier (to me) is that I do not like horror movies, though, I suppose it’s more of a suspenseful movie.
 It was decent enough and held our attention.
 I needed the downtime.

 Left to my own devices, wouldn’t have seen so much of the city.
 I’m so thankful my travel partner insisted we didn’t miss out on a thing.
 I recommend visiting because even with the virus from hell, I loved exploring San Francisco!